 We would avoid flood vehicles.
 The issue with flood cars is that water could have gotten into electronic components.
 While everything with the car may seem to be working fine now, in a few months or years, corrosion can cause all sorts of electrical malfunctions and nightmares.

-It is better to avoid salvage title vehicles that were branded due to flood damage unless you know the car’s history and are confident that water didn’t get into any of the electrical components, engine, and interior.
+It is better to avoid salvage title vehicles branded due to flood damage unless you know the car’s history and are confident that water didn’t get into any of the electrical components, engine, and interior.

 Junk Title Vehicle

-Some states may issue junk titles or part titles for vehicles involved in significant accidents.
+Some states may issue junk or part titles for vehicles involved in significant accidents.
 These vehicles have considerable damage and should only be sent to the junkyard.
 Most states don’t issue titles for these vehicles, but a few countries do.

 How much are salvage title cars worth?